-In May 2014, the IASB issued the new standard IFRS 15, Revenue from Contracts with Customers.
-The standard requires a company to recognize revenue upon transfer of control of goods or services to a customer at an amount that reflects the consideration that the entity expects to receive.
+In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers, which supersedes existing revenue recognition guidance under current IFRS.
+The new standard requires an entity to recognize revenue upon transfer of control of goods or services to a customer at an amount that reflects the consideration that the entity expects to receive.
 This new revenue recognition model defines a five-step process to achieve this objective.
-The new standard also requires additional disclosures to enable users to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-The new standard supersedes IAS 11 Construction Contracts, IAS 18 Revenue and all prior guidance, and is effective for annual periods beginning on or after January 1, 2018, (the effective date of the Standard has been deferred by the IASB from January 1, 2016, to January 1, 2018, through a specific amendment issued in September 2015).
-Entities have the option to apply the new guidance under a retrospective approach to each prior reporting period presented, or a modified retrospective approach with the cumulative effect of initially applying the new guidance recognized at the date of initial application within the consolidated statement of changes in equity.
-The Trust plans to adopt the new standard effective January 1, 2018.
-The Trust is still evaluating the overall effect the adoption of this standard will have, but in its implementation efforts to date has not identified any matters that it currently believes would result in a material effect on its financial statements.
+The new standard also requires additional disclosures to enable users to understand the nature, amount, timing and uncertainty of revenue and cash flow arising from contracts with customers.
+In September 2015, the IASB amended the effective date to be the first quarter of fiscal year 2018 with early adoption permitted in 2017.
+The IASB subsequently issued several amendments in 2016 clarifying various aspects of IFRS 15, including revenue transactions that involve a third party, goods or services that are immaterial in the context of the contract, licensing arrangements, certain transition practical expedients, disclosure of performance obligation and provisions for losses on construction-type and production-type contracts.
+Entities have the option to apply the new guidance under a retrospective approach to each prior reporting period presented, or a modified retrospective approach with the cumulative effect of initially applying the new guidance recognized at the date of initial application within the Statements of Changes in Net Assets.